-The main blood vessel in your body is the aorta (say: a-or-ta).
+The main blood vessel in your body is the aorta.
 It is a long blood vessel that reaches from your chest into your abdomen.
 It carries blood from your heart to the rest of your body.
 The part of the aorta in your abdomen is called the abdominal aorta.
 It supplies blood to your stomach, pelvis and legs.

-An aneurysm (say: an-yur-izm) is a weak area in a blood vessel.
-If a blood vessel weakens, it starts to swell like a balloon and becomes abnormally large.
+Sometimes an area of a blood vessel wall will get weak.
+It can start to swell like a balloon and become abnormally large.
+This is called an aneurysm.
 If an aneurysm forms on your abdominal aorta and grows too large, your aorta may tear or burst.

 - Sudden pain in your abdomen, groin, back, legs or buttocks

 - Nausea and vomiting

 CAUSES & RISK FACTORS